If you step on the gas pedal and a car won’t accelerate, but the RPMs go up, there is an issue getting power to the drive-train.

 Why is My Car Not Accelerating When I Press the Gas Pedal?

-This can include the clutch, ATF fluid, transmission, clutch, and more.
+Causes can include the low ATF fluid, failed transmission, bad clutch, and more.

 Each component will need to be checked to find the source of the problem.